Dental education throughout the world: Dental education in the United States

 Any general dentist may perform those procedures designated within the enumerated specialties if they deem themselves competent.
 Many general dentists train in certain aspects of the above specialties such as the placement and restoration of dental implants, advanced prosthodontics and endodontics, and have limited or heavily focused their practices to these areas.
 When a general dentist performs any procedure that falls within the realm of a specialty, they are expected to perform with the same level of expertise as a certified specialist and are legally held to such standards with respect to any issues of malpractice.

-Asia
+Asia and the Pacific

 Australia

-Australian dentistry is overseen by the Australian Dental Council and the Dental Board of Australia The professional body for dentists is the Australian Dental Association.
+Australian dentistry is overseen by the Australian Dental Council and the Dental Board of Australia.
+The professional body for dentists is the Australian Dental Association.

 Dentists trained in Australia must meet the entry requirements of one of the Australian institutions offering dental courses, and then complete the required full-time academic training leading to a dental degree.
 If dentists wish to specialize, they must complete extra study after having had clinical experience.